-I have chosen to write this essay in hopes of displaying the importance of non-absolution, abstraction, and subjectivity when it comes to considering topics in the philosophy of mind. many philosophers today try very hard to utilize objective methods to try and grasp a very subjective field.
-In fact some philosophers like Daniel Dennet consider Qualia and the subjective experience a nuance and go so far as to say we don’t experience colors.
-There is a certain rigidity when analyzing these complex philosophical issues with the intention of determining an absolute truth while persistently utilizing demo-labels to decorate said truths.
+I have chosen to write this essay in hopes of displaying the importance of non-absolution, abstraction, and subjectivity when it comes to considering topics in the philosophy of mind.
+Many philosophers today try very hard to utilize objective methods to try and grasp a very subjective field.
+In fact some philosophers like Dennet consider Qualia and the subjective experience a nuance and go so far as to say we don’t experience colors.
+There is a certain rigidity when analyzing these complex philosophical issues with the intention of determining an absolute truth while persistently utilizing anthropomorphic labels to decorate said truths.
 This essay will explore functionalism and its constant struggle with qualia, and whether or not qualia even matter anyway.
 There will be a few allegorical examples onto which functionalist ideas are imposed, as well as a few criticisms concerning the idea of a unified theory of mind.

 When considering functionalism, it seems that a fundamental quality, shared by all living things (yes all living things, plants and microscopic eukaryotes and prokaryotes, all things which contain Nucleic acids or other yet unknown elements of life), is left out of the equation; perception (wahrnehmung in German, literally translates to truthtaking).
 Perception takes the form of qualia when viewed in terms of physical and mental states, experiences and thoughts possess different qualities for each of us.
 Let us observe a short scene, please do excuse its graphic nature.